yyiilluu/DeepCluster/docs/index.md

 pip install -r requirements.txt
 ```

-### Step 2: Download your dataset
-To test locally, locate the dataset on your computer.
-For this example, suppose you download the dataset to ```/MyDataset/dataset.json```

-### Step 3: Invoke your code inside the main function from main.py
+### Step 2: Invoke your code inside the main function from main.py
 The template repo includes a ```main.py``` which contains a main function which looks like:
 ```
 # import your packages